 Once you begin receiving weekly payments, you’ll need to take steps to maintain your eligibility, including filing weekly claims and reporting on your job search.

 In North Carolina, unemployment benefits are usually available for between 12 weeks and 20 weeks.
-But as states may choose to revise their benefits in times of economic crisis, North Carolina has extended its benefits for up to an additional 13 weeks because of the COVID-19 pandemic.
+But states may choose to revise their benefits in times of economic crisis.

 How much might I get?